-Jeremy Van Buskirk is acting chair of Longy's Composition and Theory Department and director of the Computer Music Studio.
+Jeremy Van Buskirk is Assistant Dean for Academic Affairs; Composition and Theory; Computer Music.
 Recent performances of his large ensemble music have included concerts in Carnegie Hall and Chicago Symphony Center.

 A native of Lockport, New York, Jeremy’s early musical training began with piano and saxophone.
 Although, life changed forever at age 12 when he picked up a bass guitar and discovered his passion for writing and improvising music.